cincheo/jsweet/doc/jsweet-language-specifications.md

 The above declaration means that the `c` package is a root package, i.e. it will be erased in the generated code, as well as all its parent packages.
 Thus, if `c` contains a package `d`, and a class `C`, these will be top-level objects at runtime.
 In other words, `a.b.c.d` becomes `d`, and `a.b.c.C` becomes `C`.

+Note that root packages do not change the folder hierarchy of the generated files.
+For instance, the `a.b.c.C` class will still be generated in the `<jsout>/a/b/c/C.js` file (relatively to the `<jsout>` output directory).
+However, switching on the `noRootDirectories` option will remove the root directories so that the `a.b.c.C` class gets generated to the `<jsout>/C.js` file.

 ### External modules

 When compiling JSweet programs with the `module` options, all external libraries and components must be required as external modules.
 JSweet can automatically require modules, simply by using the `@Module(name)` annotation.
 In JSweet, importing or using a class or a member annotated with `@Module(name)` will automatically require the corresponding module at runtime.
 Please not that it is true only when the code is generated with the `module` option.
 If the `module` option is off, the `@Module` annotations are ignored.